aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 # AVD Lab Guide

-## AVD and Lab Overview
+## AVD Lab Guide Overview

-- Discuss Lab Topology
+The AVD Lab Guide is meant to be a follow along guide to deploy a dual data center L2LS fabric design.
+The data model details can be found [here](avd.md).

 - Overview of AVD - Slides
 - Ansible Inventories for Site 1 and Site 2
   - Data Models